 Knowing about it also allows me to mange my environment more compassionately.
 Now when I commit to doing something socially I have a gentle understanding of what will make it easier for me.
 I can take better care of myself as I go through it.

 And it’s not just me there are lots of people with social anxiety disorder who are doing great things.
-Here is Grace Khieu a high school student with social anxiety disorder.
+Here is Rob Liu’s take on how he deals with it or here is Grace Khieu a high school student with social anxiety disorder.
 She started a youtube channel because she found it easier to talk to the camera.
 Finding a way to work with her social anxiety has helped her express herself, connect with people, and become more confident.

 In researching social anxiety I read that cognitive behavioural therapy can help.
 I mentioned this to my wife, Mege.
 I thought she would be right behind the idea of me getting some treatment.
 My social anxiety must have made her life more difficult.

 I was wrong.
 She said my social anxiety was one of the things that made me unique.
 It gave me, “lots of lovely layers.”
 That being with me had taught her to be more gentle in social settings.
 To be more gentle generally.
 To be a better listener.
 That a lot of chatter about nothing can add to anxiety, mine and hers.
 That being with me has helped her to slow down.
 She said she liked me exactly the way I was and not to go messing with it.